schatzlab/crossstitch/README.md

 ### Annotation files:
 ```
-*.map: liftover file to relate coordinates on the personalized assembly to the reference (GRCh38)
+*.map:   liftover file to relate coordinates on the personalized assembly to the reference (such as GRCh38)
-*.chain: liftover file to relate coordinates on the personalized assembly to the reference (GRCh38)
+*.chain: liftover file to relate coordinates on the personalized assembly to the reference (such as GRCh38)
 ```